Skywalker756-3/FinalProject/README.md

 A webpage where the user enters their email and password along with a DOB which determines their sign.
 They can also optionally submit an image for their profile picture.
 After this they are automatically signed in.

 ### Daily horoscope
-Hover over an element to reveal the horoscope.
-(How do we first check the user's sign?)
+This is an element of the homepage, Hover over the element to reveal the horoscope.
+(How do we first check the user's sign? also mobile compatiblity?)

 ### Lunar Phases and Astrology
 A webpage that describes how the moon phase effects the user's personal astrology. f the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.